-5 Apple News App Tips You Need To Know
+5 Apple News App Tips You Need To Know (2023 Guide)

-Apple News App: Personalize Your News Feed
+#1 Apple News App: Personalize Your News Feed

 When you first launch the news app you’ll be presented with fairly generic news categories and current affairs.
 While this beginner’s collection of stories is great, News becomes much more interesting (and addictive) once you tell the app what kind of things and publications you are interested in.
 Thankfully, Apple makes personalizing your News feed pretty easy.

-- On the “Following” screen you’ll see suggestions for publications, channels, and topics to follow.
-Suggestions, Channels, and Topics.
+- On the “Following” screen you’ll see suggestions for channels and topics to follow.
 Topics show you things Apple News thinks you may be interested in.
 This is based on your Siri and Safari history.
 And Channels are stories from multiple sources about a single thing.
-For example, the World Cup.
+For example, the Super Bowl.

 #2 Apple News App: Hide Channels And Topics

 If you change your mind about a channel or topic and no longer want to see news from it or about it, you can easily remove it from your News feed.
 To do this:

-Apple News App: See Similar Stories You Love
+#3 Apple News App: See Similar Stories You Love

 Sometimes News will show you recommended topics based on your Safari web browsing history.
 You may not have known you were so interested in the topic–or may have just forgotten to manually follow it in News–so Apple built a way into the News app that allows you to quickly tell the app that you want to see more stories like the one it suggests you read.
 It puts these stories under a “For You” topic header on the Today screen.

-When you find the suggested story you like in the “For You” topic header on the Today screen, simply swipe it to the left so it moves partially offscreen.
+- When you find the suggested story you like in the “For You” topic header on the Today screen, simply swipe it to the right so it moves partially offscreen.

-Apple News App: Save Stories For Offline Reading
+#4 Apple News App: Save Stories For Offline Reading

-Apple News App: Clear Your Reading History
+#5 Apple News App: Clear Your Reading History

-- Tap the Channels tab.
+- Tap the Following tab.